JCoupalK/jcoupal.com/README.md

 [jcoupal.com](https://jcoupal.com) is a personal website where you can see my blog posts and projects.

+The website is made entirely in VueJS and fetches from the Medium RSS feed for my blog posts and the GitHub API to list my projects.

 ## Project setup
 ```
 npm install